gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: justify

-    We are done with the first equilibration of the system.
-We are now going to perform the solvation free energy calculation, for which 21 independent simulations will be performed.
+    The equilibration of the system is complete.
+Let us perform the solvation free energy calculation, for which 21 independent simulations will be performed.

-..  container:: justify
+..  admonition:: About free energy calculation

-    **Quick explanation of the procedure:** The
+    :class: info

-    interactions between the HBC molecule and water are progressively turned-off, thus effectively
+    The interactions between the HBC molecule and the water are progressively turned-off, thus effectively
     mimicking the HBC molecule moving from bulk water to vacuum.
+Then, the free energy difference between the fully solvated and the fully decoupled configurations is measured.

 ..  container:: justify

-    Within the 'solvation/' folder, create an 'inputs/' folders.
+    Within the *solvation/* folder, create an *inputs/* folders.
 Copy the two following
     |solvation-npt-bis.mdp| and |solvation-pro.mdp| files in it.